Pylons/pyramid/docs/narr/urlmapping.rst

 .. sidebar::  What Good is A Context Finding Subsystem?

-   Many other web frameworks such as :term:`Pylons` or :term:`Django` actually collapse the two steps of context finding and view lookup into a single step.
-In such systems, a URL maps *directly* to a view callable.
-These systems possess no analogue to a context finding subsystem: they are "context-free".
-This makes them simpler to understand than systems which use "context".
-   However, using an explicit context finding step provides extra flexibility.
-For example, it makes it possible to protect your application with declarative context-sensitive instance-level :term:`authorization`, which is not well supported in frameworks that do not provide a notion of a context.
-See the :ref:`security_chapter` for more information.
+   The :term:`URL dispatch` mode of :mod:`repoze.bfg` as well as many other web frameworks such as :term:`Pylons` or :term:`Django` actually collapse the two steps of context finding and view lookup into a single step.
+In these systems, a URL can map *directly* to a view callable.
+This makes them simpler to understand than systems which use distinct subsystems to locate a context and find a view.
+However, explicitly using context finding step provides extra flexibility.
+For example, it makes it possible to protect your application with declarative context-sensitive instance-level :term:`authorization`, which is not well-supported in frameworks that do not provide a notion of a context.

 There are two separate context finding subsystems in :mod:`repoze.bfg`: :term:`traversal` and :term:`URL dispatch`.
 The